ColdTrick/digest/README.txt

 Both view are just empty wrapper view, all plugins are required to extend to these views in order to display content.

 ==== Footer ====
-In the view "digest/elements/footer" this contains a description of eighter the Site or the Group, depending on the digest.
+In the view "digest/elements/footer" this contains a description of either the Site or the Group, depending on the digest.

 ==== Unsubscribe ====
 In the view "digest/elements/unsubscribe" this contains some information about where the digest came from, how the user can change the settings of the digest